General tax-deductibility rules

 General requirements for an expense to be treated as tax deductible are:

-- the expense can be deducted only in the correct taxation period to which it relates
+- the expense can be deducted only in the correct taxation period to which it relates, and

 - the taxpayer must be able to prove that the expense is tax deductible.

-There are special rules regarding tax deductibility of special types of expenses (such as tax depreciation and amortization, interest expenses, and others).
+There are special rules regarding tax deductibility of special types of expenses (e.g. tax depreciation and amortisation, interest expenses).

 Depreciation and amortisation